Pinterest Hidden Image

 Ingredient Notes

-• Dried Fruits: The recipe calls for raisins, sultanas, and candied orange peel but you can mix and match with other dried fruits like golden raisins, currants, mixed peel, and/or cranberries.
+Dried Fruits: The recipe calls for raisins, sultanas, and candied orange peel.
+You could also mix and match with other dried fruits like golden raisins, apricots, currants, mixed peel, cherries, and/or cranberries.

-• Vegan Brandy: You can also go for vegan port or whiskey, or if you want to make them without alcohol just use juice like apple juice or cranberry juice instead.
+Vegan Brandy: You can also go for vegan port, whiskey, or rum.
+If you want to make them without alcohol, just use juice like apple juice or cranberry juice instead.

 And as we're making these mince pies without eggs, some non-dairy milk acts as a simple vegan swap for eggwash.